Human overpopulation: History of overpopulation hypotheses

-Historical use

 Concerns about population size or density have a long history: Tertullian, a resident of the city of Carthage in the second century CE, criticized population at the time: "Our numbers are burdensome to the world, which can hardly support us...
 In very deed, pestilence, and famine, and wars, and earthquakes have to be regarded as a remedy for nations, as the means of pruning the luxuriance of the human race."
 Despite those concerns, scholars have not found historic societies that have collapsed because of overpopulation or overconsumption.

 By the early 19th century, intellectuals such as Thomas Malthus predicted that humankind would outgrow its available resources because a finite amount of land would be incapable of supporting a population with limitless potential for increase.
 During the 19th century, Malthus' work, particularly An Essay on the Principle of Population, was often interpreted in a way that blamed the poor alone for their condition and helping them was said to worsen conditions in the long run.
 This resulted, for example, in the English poor laws of 1834 and a hesitating response to the Irish Great Famine of 1845–52.

-The first World Population Conference was held in 1927 in Geneva, organised by the League of Nations and Margaret Sanger.
+The first World Population Conference was held in 1927 in Geneva, organized by the League of Nations and Margaret Sanger.

-Contemporary hypothesis

 Paul R. Ehrlich's book The Population Bomb became a bestseller upon its release in 1968 and created renewed interest in overpopulation.
 The book predicted population growth would lead to famine, societal collapse, and other social, environmental and economic strife in the coming decades, and advocated for policies to curb it.
-The Club of Rome published the influential report The Limits to Growth in 1972, which used computer modelling to similarly argue that continued population growth trends would lead to global system collapse.
+The Club of Rome published the influential report The Limits to Growth in 1972, which used computer modeling to similarly argue that continued population growth trends would lead to global system collapse.
 The idea of overpopulation was also a topic of some works of English-language science fiction and dystopian fiction during the latter part of the 1960s.
 The United Nations held the first of three World Population Conferences in 1974.
 Human population and family planning policies were adopted by some nations in the late 20th century in an effort to curb population growth, including in China and India.
 Albert Allen Bartlett gave more than 1,742 lectures on the threat of exponential population growth starting in 1969.

-However, many predictions of overpopulation during the 20th century did not materialise.
+However, many predictions of overpopulation during the 20th century did not materialize.
 In The Population Bomb, Ehrlich stated, "In the 1970s hundreds of millions of people will starve to death in spite of any crash programs embarked upon now," with later editions changing to "in the 1980s".
 Despite admitting some of his earlier predictions did not come to pass, Ehrlich continues to advocate that overpopulation is a major issue.